nowroz/SearchRecipe/README.md

 - URLSession
 - URLRequest
 - JSONDecoder()
+- ContentUnavailableView()

-_The 'Authorizatoin' key and its value hard-coded in this project is publicly available to [Food2Fork](https://food2fork.ca) api_
+_The value hard-coded for the header 'Authorization' in this project is publicly available to [Food2Fork](https://food2fork.ca) api_
 ## App Preview
 *Please wait for the demo GIF to load*